lourencelinao/miniISMIS/README.md

 # miniISMIS
 Import the SQL file to the PHPMYADMIN to use this webapp.
+(SQL file is under the database folder)

 Admin : username = 1, password = P@ssw0rd;